shiocabbage/shiocabbage.github.io/README.md

 in ``` <head>~</head>```.

 ##BUT they are working by USING "jQuery".
-So, you must download javascript file to use them from <a>https://jquery.com/</a>.
+So, you must download javascript file to use them from <a>https://jquery.com/</a> and you must link to "jQuery source" before you use them.

 I'm so glad you reading this introducion.